TeamLifecycle/venn-places-ios/README.md

 #import <VennPlaces.h>
 ```

-Initialize the SDK with your API key.
+Initialize the shared SDK with your API key.

 ```objective-c
 [VennPlaces setupWithApiKey:@"myapikey"];